Exporting to a TMX File

 tmExporter.RunFilteredExport(_translationMemoryFilePath, _exportFilePath);

-The function requires the file name and path of the TM and the TMX export file as parameters.
+The method requires the TM path and the TMX export file path as parameters.

-Start by opening the TM and by creating an exporter object:
+Start by opening the TM and creating an exporter object:

 var tm = new FileBasedTranslationMemory(tmPath);